|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Rick Alan

 Mastitis is painful swelling and redness in the breast.
-It is especially common among women who are breastfeeding.
-While it is most common in just 1 breast at a time, it can occur in both breasts at the same time.
+It is most common among women who are breastfeeding.
+It usually occurs in one breast at a time, but it can occur in both breasts at the same time.

 Risk Factors TOP